open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/out-of-the-box-instrumentation.md

 ## Turn on instrumentations selectively

-To enable only specific instrumentations, you can disable all the instrumentations by setting the `otel.instrumentation.common.default-enabled` property to `false`, and enable instrumentations one by one.
-For example, if you want to only enable the JDBC instrumentation, you can set `otel.instrumentation.jdbc.enabled` to `true`.
+To use only specific instrumentations, turn off all the instrumentations first by setting the `otel.instrumentation.common.default-enabled` property to `false`.
+Then, turn on instrumentations one by one.

+For example, if you want to only enable the JDBC instrumentation, set `otel.instrumentation.jdbc.enabled` to `true`.

 ## Common instrumentation configuration